The Best Print News Providers:

 Allegedly Lacking Objectivity:

 - Fox “News” Channel (Cable TV, Satellite, Web) Allegedly a politically conservative push to their news and views.
-This “news” source seems to serve as a propaganda channel for the oligarch class.
+This “news” source seems to serve as a propaganda channel for the oligarch class to help the rich business class maintain control over the political process.
 It is partly responsible for keeping President Trump supporters ignorant and for this reason this channel deserves hatred and contempt.
-I frankly think it comes close to being an entertainment show for the right wing nuts.
+This channel also, I believe, helps to expand the Dunning-Kruger effect in some people.
+Our country is becoming more divided and this “news” outlet is helping to widen this divide.
 This single news channel may contribute to the divisiveness of the United States.
 I personally despise this “news” source.
 Fox “News” is a significant factor tearing the United States apart.
-This sort of journalism is an embarrassment to their profession.
-Fox “News” actually covers what they consider news on the weekends but CNN and MSNBC fail in this delivery which is a marketing mistake by the progressive organs.
+When Tucker Carlson is the news anchor, this channel could also be called Fox RT Propaganda Channel because he has defended the Russian leader’s invasion of Ukraine.
+“Many of Murdoch’s papers and television channels have been accused of biased and misleading coverage to support his business interests and political allies…” This sort of journalism is an embarrassment to their profession.
+Deserving hatred and contempt.
 Awful.
 Not recommended!

 - Israel Broadcast Authority (IBA) Definite pro Israel and religious views prevail.